Range Angle Response

 Auto

-- The length of the FFT is equal to the range samples of the input data cube. -
+— The length of the FFT is equal to the sampling range of the input data cube. -

 Property

-- Specify the FFT length using the FFT length in range processing parameters.
+— Specify the length of the FFT using the FFT length in range processing parameter.

 Dependencies